aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ### The parser monad

+The parser monad is a great example to help build the beginning intuation of monads as _programmable semicolons_.

 At each step in our `do` notation we can:
 - consume part of our stream that matches some criteria
   - parse (part or all of) a data type